 Barrons Roundtable Bond Picks

-Your Market Rating score is B, that means your portfolio contains bonds, as a group, that may have moderate exposure to default risk.
+Your Market Rating score is A-, that means your portfolio contains bonds, as a group, that should have low exposure to default risk.
 Default risk is the risk that an issuer will not be able to pay investors their coupon payments or repay the principal at maturity.
-You should determine how you can restructure your portfolio to include less credit risky investments.
-For example, replacing low credit quality bonds that mature with higher credit quality bonds.

 Research has shown that bond rating systems based on recent bond pricing, using actual trade data, are more accurate than the ratings based solely on company research.
 Many researchers and analysts in the financial community believe, and have shown using statistical techniques, that the market price, reflected in recent bond prices, is a more accurate indicator of the current and future value of a bond.